simphony/simphony-osp/doc/yaml_specification_future.md

 # Description of YAML format Specification

+This is the yaml file format, that has the ability to represent EMMO.
+It is currently not supported by any version of osp-core.

 TODO naming of files

 ## Info

 Contact: [Matthias Urban](mailto:matthias.urban@iwm.fraunhofer.de) and  [Pablo de Andres](mailto:pablo.de.andres@iwm.fraunhofer.de) from the
 Material Informatics team, Fraunhofer IWM.

 Version: 2.0 pending approval